A posteriori certification of PDE approximations with particular application to neural networks: Numerical experiments

-The \enquote{true} $\mathcal{W}$-error (black) is computed by comparing the NN solution with a high-fidelity finite element reference solution.
+The \enquote{true} $\mathcal{W}$-error (black) is computed \revKU{in $\cW(\Omega)$} by comparing the NN solution with a high-fidelity finite element reference solution.
 The upper and lower bounds in $\Omega$ (blue lines) are determined by using the Riesz representation w.r.t.\ a fine discretization of the PDE on the domain $\Omega$ and computing the dual norm of the residual by determining the primal norm of the Riesz representation.
 For all presented examples, we derive analytical estimates for the involved constants.
 Of course, this could also be replaced by solving corresponding generalized eigenvalue problems.
-These \enquote{Riesz estimates} on $\Omega$ are used as a reference only, as those bounds require high computational cost (in that case, one could replace a NN by the detailed FE simulation).
+These \enquote{Riesz estimates} on $\Omega$ are used as a reference only, as those bounds require high computational cost.
 It is clear that our error estimates cannot be better than the Riesz bounds on $\Omega$.

 In order to compute our error estimator (orange), we need to solve the PDE on $\mycirc$ and $\square$.
-Hence, we choose these domains in such a way that their geometry is rather simple, e.g.\ a circle or a rectangle allowing for highly efficient tensorproduct discretizations in spherical and canonical coordinates, respectively.
+Hence, we choose these domains in such a way that their geometry is rather simple, e.g.\ a circle or a rectangle allowing for highly efficient tensor product discretizations in spherical and canonical coordinates, respectively.
 For those, we used highly efficient and accurate spectral methods, \cite{Canuto2006}.
-All experiments have been been carried out in Python with FEniCSx\,\cite{Baratta2023} and PyTorch\,\cite{NEURIPS2019_9015}.
+All experiments have been carried out in Python with FEniCSx\,\cite{Baratta2023} and PyTorch\,\cite{NEURIPS2019_9015}.
 Our code can be found on a \texttt{git} repository, \cite{codeGIT}.